 Stopping yourself from buying things you want in the spur of the moment is an underrated skill when it comes to keeping your finances stable, but one that really should be ranked higher.
 A little impulse-control can go a long way.

-While taking out a title loan or signing up for credit cards isn’t usually associated with financial stability, taking a line of credit or a loan are actually powerful tools to both bridge short-term financial challenges, and investment well in the long-term.
+While taking out a title loan near you or signing up for credit cards isn’t usually associated with financial stability, taking a line of credit or a loan are actually powerful tools to both bridge short-term financial challenges, and investment well in the long-term.
 Knowing when it’s appropriate to use a loan is a key financial habit to form for success.

 Speaking of investing, an important habit of the rich and financially well off is that they never invest their money before doing research on what they’re investing in.
 Even just a minute of googling or cursory research can mean the difference between a profitable investment and one that’ll just drain your finances.